Mortgage protection when you’re buying a home

 Perhaps you’ve outgrown your home and you’ve agreed a bigger mortgage.
 This might coincide with moving in with your other half or needing more bedrooms for new members of the family.
 Or maybe you’re downsizing, and have a much smaller mortgage, so you need a lower cover amount.

 Whether or not you already have life insurance, you’ll most likely want to consider a policy term and cover amount that’s in line with your new mortgage, or your new financial circumstances.
 If you have a policy with us, you may be able to increase or decrease your cover amount or cover term without having to take out a new policy.
 You can contact us to do this, but you might want to talk to a financial adviser first, to discuss your options.
-You can find one at unbiased.co.uk.
+If you don't have a financial adviser, you can find one at unbiased.co.uk.
+Please be aware that you may need to pay for this advice.

 Your mortgage and life insurance with a buy-to-let